adumont/hrm-cpu/README.md

 The current implementation status is represented by the color in the first column (Green: implemented in Logisim, white: pending).

-I have added a couple of instructions that were not in the HRM game: SET, and HALT.
+I have added a couple of instructions that were not in the HRM game: WAIT, SET, and HALT.

+I have also added support for some memory mapped IO, allowing to access additional modules via the memory commands, by setting the mmio bit in the opcode lower nibble.

-Instruction are encoded with 1 word (8 bit).
+The opcodes are encoded with 1 word (8 bit) or two nibbles.
 Some instructions have one operand which is also encoded with 8 bits.
-So the length of instruction is variable: some are 1 word wide, others are two words wide.
+So the length of instructions is variable: some are 1 word wide, others are two words wide.

 ## Memory Mapped I/O